OxfordHCC/CAMCAD/submit.md

 The submission form includes fields to describe these elements.
 They may optionally and additionally be included in the poster or pictorial itself.

+### Submission tips

-In the posters or pictorials, we encourage (where relevant) briefly stating:
+In the posters or pictorials, we encourage authors to include or consider (where relevant):

+Essential Content
+* Problem or objective: What you studied and why it matters
+* Approach: A brief, high-level explanation of methods or framework
+* Key findings: Prioritise visualisation over dense text
+* Takeaway message: What an attendee should remember

+Clarifying Content
-- Context of use (e.g., home/school/community)
+* Context of AI use (e.g., home/school/community)
-- Collaboration structure (who makes decisions, who acts, who supports)
+* Collaboration structure (who makes decisions, who acts, who supports)
-- What “meaningful” decision-making/action looks like in your setting
+* What “meaningful” decision-making/action looks like in your setting

+Readability and Design
+* Font size: For posters, large enough to read from ~1-2 metres (title ~100 pt; text ≥28 pt); For pictorials, it can be smaller, but you will need a clear hook to attract attention
+* Layout: Use clear sections and logical flow
+* Colour: 2-3 colours maximum; ensure strong contrast for accessibility
+* Graphics: Use high-resolution figures; avoid clutter
+* White space: Leave ample margins so the poster is not visually dense

+Communicating Across Disciplines
+* Audience: Aim to make your poster accessible to non-specialists
+* Clarity: Use concise, straightforward language
+* Jargon: Minimise specialised terms and define them when necessary
+* Relevance: Highlight the broader significance of your work for audiences outside your discipline

+You may include links to external resources, but reviewers will not consider external content in the review process.

 ### Submission format